primiano/perfetto-docs/docs/analysis/trace-processor.md

 - Android Studio
 - Internal pipelines for batch processing

-## Table hierarchies
+## Table inheritance

-Before reading this section, readers should be familar with the trace analysis [quickstart](/docs/quickstart/trace-analysis.md) and [introduction](); these cover necessary foundational concepts like events and tracks.
+NOTE: Before reading the rest of this page, it is recommanded that readers be familar with the trace analysis [quickstart](/docs/quickstart/trace-analysis.md) and [introduction](); these cover necessary foundational concepts like events and tracks.

 Modelling an object with many types  is a common problem in trace processor.
 For example, tracks can come in many varieties (thread tracks, process tracks, counter tracks etc).
 Each type has a piece of data associated to it unique to that type; for example, thread tracks have a `utid` of the thread, counter tracks have the `unit` of the counter.